Matthew Lee (sociologist): University administrator

 Lee served as the Associate Vice President for Research at LSU from 2010 to 2015.

 From July 2015 to June 2021 he served as the Vice Provost for Academic Programs and Support Services at LSU.

 He served as the Interim Executive Vice President & Provost, the chief academic and chief operating officer for the institution, from July 2021 to August 2022.

 In August of 2022, he began his post as the interim Vice President for Agriculture and Dean of the College of Agriculture, supporting the agricultural enterprise which encompasses a statewide extension network.
+This position became permanent in April 2023.

+From June to November of 2025, he served as interim President of LSU.